terhechte/SourceKittenDaemon/Readme.md

 # Status
 This currently doesn't work yet.
 It compiles, but it is not yet connecting the different modules properly to actually generate docs.

+This project, currently, also contains a lot of binaries (frameworks) and verbatim copied code from github.com/tomlokhorst/Xcode.swift.
+This is temporary.

 # Components
 - A WebServer (Taylor.Swift) that communicates with Emacs
 - A Commandline Parser to start the server